 Brodeur became known as one of best the puck-handling goalies in the league, even forcing the NHL to change its rules.
 Before the 2005-06 season, the NHL instituted the trapezoid, which became the only area a goalie could play the puck behind the goal line.
 This would be known as “The Brodeur Rule” because it seemed he was being singled out for his elite puck-playing abilities (from ‘Brodeur Feels Defanged by N.H.L.’s New Rule,‘ The New York Times – 9/16/2005).

-The Brodeur Rule didn’t affect his game much as he had three straight 40-win seasons following its implementation.
-He’d also grab two more Vezina Trophies in 2007 and 2008.
+But the Brodeur Rule didn’t affect his game much, as he had three straight 40-win seasons following its implementation, and two more Vezina Trophies in 2007 and 2008.
 Brodeur’s play began to decline in 2010-11, but he had one last gasp left with a run to the Stanley Cup in 2012.
 Even though the Devils would lose to the Los Angeles Kings, Brodeur finished that postseason with a .917 save percentage.
-He’d have a brief stint with the Blues in 2014-15, but it didn’t last long as he retired on Jan.
+He’d have a brief stint with the Blues in 2014-15, but it didn’t last long, as he retired on Jan.
 27, 2015.
 He left the NHL as its all-time wins leader, all-time shutout leader, and is the only goalie to win 40 games in eight different seasons.
 He became a Hockey Hall of Fame inductee in Nov.
 2018.